 Green Tea, My Favorite Color offers a vertical discovery pairing to heighten the senses and guide you through three diverse green teas from different countries.
 It is a unique premium selection that few tea purveyors can offer since many specialize in only one country's tea.
-Whether you are an experienced tea drinker or looking for that special gift for someone with a discerning palette, the Taste of China set will surely be well received!
-Let us take you on a journey through the incredibly rich history and taste of Chinese teas.
+Whether you are an experienced tea drinker or looking for that special gift for someone with a discerning palette, our Green Tea set will surely be well received!
+Let us take you on a journey through the incredibly rich history and taste of green teas.

 1. Ming Qian Long Jing 明前龙井

-Long Jing is synonymous with green tea in China and for a great reason does it hold legendary status.
+Long Jing is synonymous with green tea in China and for a great reason, it holds legendary status.
 Ming Qian is one of the earliest spring picking times and the highest in quality.

 Jin Yun county, Zhe Jiang, China